• Meet Brenda

 If you are looking for a more flowing sounding accompaniment strategy, I recommend these arpeggiated triad accompaniments.
 In these you will take notes of the triad and divide them between the hands.
 Arpeggiated accompaniments sound very full and complicated, but they are actually super easy!

-Now we are going to take the same progression and divide the notes of the chord between the two hands.
+We are going to take simple chord progressions and divide the notes of the chord between the two hands.

 Accompaniment Strategy#3: 4/4 Piano Accompaniment